For persons visiting the U.S., there are two major types of visitors' insurance plans:

-Additionally, some of the insurance companies ask you to check a box in the online application signifying your agreement and acknowledgment that such insurance plans offer limited benefits. e.g., VisitorSecure, Safe Travels for Visitors to USA, and Visitors Care.
-You are not able to go further with your purchase until you have checked the box which provides you with another opportunity to reconsider the purchase of a fixed coverage plan.
-After you have finalized your purchase you will receive policy documents, the certificate wording is included in these documents and it will provide you with detailed information on how the plan works.
+Additionally, some of the insurance companies ask you to check a box in the online application signifying your agreement and acknowledgment that such insurance plans offer limited-benefits - e.g., VisitorSecure, Safe Travels for Visitors to USA, and Visitors Care.
+You are not able to go further with your purchase until you have checked the box that provides you with another opportunity to reconsider the purchase of a fixed coverage plan.
+After you have finalized your purchase, you will receive policy documents, the certificate wording is included in these documents and it will provide you with detailed information on how the plan works.

 I understand that I made the mistake by purchasing a fixed coverage plan and now that I have a claim, I am left with large medical bills.
 Is there any way to obtain additional payment from the insurance company, as I do not have the money to pay these bills?
 Can you make an exception?

 No. The insurance company will only pay according the schedule of benefits mentioned in the certificate wording and nothing additional.
 Any cost above the amount specified in the schedule of benefits is your responsibility.
 It is up to you on how you would like to handle the difference between the covered amounts and your portion of the medical expense.
 You will need to discuss this directly with the providers.